matloff/dsld/README.md

 In the first case, we are checking for *societal* or *institutional* bias.
 In the second, the issue is *algorithmic* bias.

-To expand on what I said today about the suitability of datasets for our Term Project, I distinguished between a "fair ML" dataset and a "statistics" one.
+To distinguished between a "fair ML" dataset and a "statistics" one.
 Here is a side-by-side comparison:

 <table border="1">